Ventolin Rotacaps Powder for Inhalation

 Do not take:

-- if you have ever had an allergic reaction to salbutamol sulphate, lactose or milk protein.
+- if you have ever had an allergic reaction to salbutamol sulfate, lactose or milk protein

 - if the packaging is torn or shows signs of tampering.

 - you are allergic to foods, dyes, preservatives or any other medicines